mooti/factory/README.md

 ### Usage

-You have a class Foo that will be used within another class bar.
-Given you hav the following Foo.php
+Say you have a class Foo that will be used within another class Bar.
+Given you have the following Foo.php.

 ```php
 <?php